|

 club.

-a modular train layout is often less expensive than other types of railroads.
+Constructing a modular train layout is often less expensive than other types

-They usually have less in the way of mountains and structures, as these can be
+of railroads.
+They usually have less in the way of mountains and structures, as

-heavy and complicate the dismantling and relocating process.
-When properly
+these can be heavy and complicate the dismantling and relocating process.
+When

 location.

-excuse for a modular train layout to be boring.
-With careful planning you can
+There is no excuse for a modular train layout to be boring.
+With careful

-make good use of available railroad space to provide the best operational
+planning you can make good use of available railroad space to provide the best

 |